howardyang94/orgChart/README.md

 # OrgChart
-A program that reads 3 sets of data from 3 separate files and provides a consolidated output based on a set of search parameters: FirstName, LastName[optional], User ID [optional], Level[optional]
+A program that reads 3 sets of data from 3 separate files and provides a consolidated output based on a set of search parameters: FirstName, LastName, User ID, Level

 Written in JavaScript and Node.js, Unit Tests in Jest.